Roger D. Branigin: Presidential candidate

 In early March 1968, President Lyndon Johnson asked Branigin to run as his stand-in during the Indiana Democratic presidential primary.
 Branigin agreed and campaigned earnestly as a Hoosier candidate representing Hoosiers.
 When Johnson announced he would drop out of the race on March 31, Branigin decided to continue his campaign, hoping to control the state's votes at the Democratic convention in Chicago later that summer.
 Despite a hard-fought campaign and early leads in the polls, Branigin lost the Indiana primary to Robert Kennedy.
 Branigin earned 238,700 votes compared to Kennedy's 328,118, but he came in ahead of third-place finisher Eugene McCarthy.

 Later life

 After leaving politics Branigin once again returned to his Lafayette law practice.
 In later years he served as president of the Greater Lafayette Chamber of Commerce, the Harrison Trails Council of the Boy Scouts of America, and a board member of Franklin College and Purdue University.
 During his lifetime Branigin amassed a large collection of books, which he later donated to the Franklin College library.
 Branigin also served as a member of the Indiana Historical Society board of trustees from 1965 to his death.
-Branigin died in Lafayette on November 19, 1975, and was buried in Greenlawn Cemetery in his hometown of Franklin, Indiana.
+Branigin died in Lafayette on November 19, 1975, and is buried in Greenlawn Cemetery in his hometown of Franklin, Indiana.
 During the 1990s, the Branigin Bridge, a state highway bridge in Tippecanoe County, Indiana, was named in his honor.